-Survey methods were repeated from (O'Connor et al. 2013), with the exception that breeding activity in both the lakes and Coorong were recorded on the same date in the 2013-14 survey period.
+Survey methods were repeated from O'Connor et al. 2013, with the exception that breeding activity in both the lakes and Coorong were recorded on the same date in the 2013-14 survey period (the Coorong and Lakes were surveyed on separate flights/dates in 2012-13).
 The entire perimeter of the Lower Lakes and Coorong was again surveyed for signs of waterbird breeding activity.
 Survey dates are as following: October 29 2013, December 16 2013, and February 6 2014.
 Surveys were conducted >6 weeks apart to avoid duplicate counting of the same active nests during their incubation periods.
 The incubation period of all species is <5 weeks (Marchant and Higgins 1990)

-Surveys were conducted from a Cessna aircraft flown at a height of 500 feet at an airspeed of 90-110 knots.
+Surveys were conducted from a Cessna aircraft, flown at a height of 500 feet at an airspeed of 90-110 knots.
 Two observers trained in waterbird identification took part in each survey; each person observing activity from their side of the aircraft.
-Upon location of breeding colonies, one observer recorded the following data: species identity, estimated number of breeding birds present, and GPS location.
+Upon location of breeding colonies, one observer recorded the following data: 1) species identity, 2) estimated number of breeding birds present, and 3) GPS location.
 The second observer took photographs of each colony, which were later used to verify species identity, number of active nests, number of non-nesting adults, and number of young (pelicans only) at each colony.